CodeWindProgram/Group-12/README.md

 **Contribution**
 - @Arvind77150 - _apra76859@gmail.com_
    1. Leaded the backend Team.
-   2. Created the Teacher & Admin Database using HTML, JAVA and Servlet technology language.
+   2. Created the Teacher & Admin Database using HTML, JAVA and Servlet and MySQL technology language.

 - @Ptare07 - _tareprajyot@gmail.com_
    1. Leaded the Front-end.